hexijin/scientific-data-analysis/daily_schedule.md

 * June 4 &mdash; Chapters 1 and 2: Introduction and A Crash Course in Python
 * June 4 &mdash; ALTERNATIVELY, WE COULD DO CHAPTER 9 OF PASHA FOR JUNE 4 SINCE CHAPTERS 1-3 OF GRUS ARE PROBABLY REALLY RAPID TO REVIEW FOR BOTH OF YOU NOW
-* June 7 &mdash; Chapters 3 and 4: Visualizing Data (matplotlib again) and Linear Algebra (Grus introduces his Vector and Matrix classes)
+* June 7 &mdash; Chapters 3 and 4: Visualizing Data (this is Matplotlib again) and Linear Algebra (Grus introduces his Vector and Matrix classes)

 #### Week 5